Gendered associations of pink and blue: Reactions

 The association of pink with little girls and their toys leads some to view pink for women as unserious or infantilizing.
 In a 2017 column in The Washington Post, columnist Petula Dvorak wrote about her fears that the Women's March scheduled for the day after the inauguration of President Trump in January 2017 would not be taken seriously, because of the proliferation of pink pussy hats being prepared for the occasion by women planning to attend.

 The same connection can be drawn between men and the potential for limitations associated with the color blue in western society.
-Often times men are marketed clothing and products that are associated with their socially acceptable color scheme of various blues, greens, and dark tones, this is something that can be observed in advertising as well as store fronts.
+Oftentimes men are marketed clothing and products that are associated with their socially acceptable color scheme of various blues, greens, and dark tones; this is something that can be observed in advertising as well as store fronts.
 With this push for a connection between blue and masculinity, there can be instances of gender backlash which refers to social penalties directed at people who violate gender norms.
-More specifically, the angry, moral outrage created by the violation of prescriptive stereotypes can lead to social or economic penalties for the stereotype violator (e.g., dislike or not being hired for a position).
-It is not uncommon for young boys to experience negative comments pertaining to their perceived femininity when wearing clothing that others perceive as less masculine.
-Males who display behaviors associated with femininity can experience negative repercussions that bleed into other areas of their lives as well, studies have shown that males who engage in behaviors associated with women are perceived as possessing fewer desirable masculine traits (e.g., competence and assertiveness) and more undesirable feminine traits (e.g., weakness and uncertainty), resulting in various social penalties.